 - Fast WordPress Installation Method #1 – How To Install WordPress In cPanel Using Fantastico

-- WordPress Installation – Important
+- WordPress Installation – Additional Notes

-How To Install WordPress Using cPanel
+How To Install WordPress On Your Domain Using cPanel

 Installing WordPress on your domain with cPanel only takes a few minutes.
 Make sure that your web hosting account has cPanel with either Fantastico or Softaculous software installation scripts configured as this will make installing a WordPress site on your domain a really simple and very quick process.